(Older, balder, but leaner.)

 Anyone wishing to contact me can do so by email at my admin address (which if you are a human being rather than a ‘bot, should be pretty easy to figure out).
 If you wish to send me private email, please use my GPG key.
 Note that as of 20 July 2012, I have upgraded my GPG key.
 The key transition statement may be found here.
 If XMPP is your communication mode of choice, then I also have an OTR key for my XMPP address.
 Alternatively, you can email (insecurely) me via this contact form.

 I do not use any form of “social media”, and even a cursory read of trivia will probably tell you why.
 So do not bother looking for me on Facebook, Linkedin, Google+, Instagram or Twitter etc. I’m not there (and neither should you be.
 Think about it.
-Hard.)
+Hard.
+Then if you still think it is a good idea, go back and think about it again, only harder this time.)

 I allow, indeed I encourage, comments on posts here.
 Furthermore, you do not need to “register” or set up any “account” with me in order to do so.
 Please note, however, that I actively screen all comments and will not permit spam.
 And as part of my anti-spam stance, I automatically refuse all comments on posts older than 28 days.
 But if you wish to comment on an old post, just contact me.